 - Is microdosing right for me?
 Only you can make that determination.
 There is more information about who has benefited so far and possible risks in the full FAQ.

 Over 1500 participants have reported their experiences of microdosing as of this writing, and submitted narrative reports and daily data.
 We are taking time to read and analyze and report on all the data.
 We are continuing to gather data.
 You can enroll here and submit daily information here.
+Since people who check in more often tend to do better, we recommend you check in more often.

 Currently enrolled participants, please continue to send us your information.